How did you become interested in working in healthcare, more specifically, healthcare and human resources? Why did you choose this path?

 What was your very first job?

 My first hustle or my first job?
-My first hustle was doing hair in college because people could not afford to go to the hairdresser, and I had spent so much time growing up in hair salons because my sister-in-law is a cosmetologist that I cut my own hair.
+My first hustle was doing hair in college because people could not afford to go to the hairdresser, and I had spent so much time growing up in hair salons.
+I learned how to cut my own hair.
 So, people were like “You cut this?” and I said “Yep!” and started cutting other people’s hair.
 So that was my first hustle.
 My first job was as a cashier at Express.

 What is your favorite thing to do outside of work?

-I would say two things; I’m very connected to my church community, so going to church and traveling are my two.
+I would say two things; I’m very connected to my church community, so going to church and traveling are my two favorite things to do.

 Name your all-time favorite movie or book?

-My favorite book is probably not a really obvious one, but I’m going to say Lincoln on Leadership; it’s about Lincoln during the leadup to Emancipation Proclamation and what his mindset was and evaluating him through the lens of leadership.
+My favorite book is probably not a really obvious one, but I’m going to say Lincoln on Leadership; it’s about Lincoln during the leadup to the Emancipation Proclamation.
+The author explores Lincoln’s mindset and evaluates his actions through the lens of leadership.

 Want to learn more about Charity’s role at Sellers Dorsey?